python/devguide/getting-started/generative-ai.rst

 If a contributor repeatedly opens unproductive issues or PRs, they may be blocked.

-Sometimes AI assisted tools make failing unit tests pass by altering or bypassing the tests rather than addressing the underlying problem in the code.
-Such changes do not represent a real fix and are not acceptable.
+It is not acceptable to alter or bypass existing tests, or remove desired functionality, in order to make a failing test pass.
+Such changes are not a real fix.